Genavi/fsnd-capstone-project-casting-agency-backend/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

+- [Gunicorn](https://gunicorn.org) Gunicorn is a pure-Python HTTP server for WSGI applications.
+We'll be deploying our applications using the Gunicorn webserver.

 ## Running the server